QuTech-Delft/OpenQL/README.md

         cmake -G "NMake Makefiles" ..
         nmake

+## Installing Python Package

+# Linux

+Running the following command in terminal should intall openql package:

+        python setup.py install --user

+# Windows

+Python.exe and swig.exe should be in the path.

+Make sure the following variables are defined:

+* PYTHON\_INCLUDE (should point to the directory containing Python.h, for instance, on my pc it is C:\Users\iashraf\AppData\Local\Programs\Python\Python35\include)

+* PYTHON\_LIB (should point to the python library, for instance, on my pc it is C:\Users\iashraf\AppData\Local\Programs\Python\Python35\libs\python35.lib)

+Then running the following command in power shell should intall openql package:

+        python setup.py install

 ## Usage

 Executables will be generated in build/tests and build/programs directory.
 Further details coming soon ...